Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Ctrl + Left/Right**: Cycle through annotations.
 - **Ctrl + Shift + <**: Select all annotations.
 - **Ctrl + Shift + >**: Unselect all annotations.
+- **Ctrl + Tab**: Switch from SelectTool to the Annotation tool that matches the currently selected (1) Annotation
+  - When a PatchAnnotation is selected, switches back to the PatchTool
+  - When the PatchTool is active, switches to the SelectTool

 - **Machine Learning, SAM, and AutoDistill**: After a model is loaded
   - **Ctrl + 1**: Make prediction on selected Patch annotation, else all in the image with Review label.